GaryQ-physics/swmfio/README.md

 reads the .out, .tree, and .info files for the data from the (BATSRUS) magnetosphere component of an SWMF run.

-note, currently uses spacepy to read the .out file, and scipy.io.FortranFiles for the .tree file but eventually plans to do so without a spacepy dependency.

 In principle works for python 2 and 3

 # Install